transferwise/grid-layout/README.md

 # grid-layout

-⚠️ This is an experiment
+⚠️ This is a creation playground.
+Still in building process.

 ## Objetive: